-The Sources of Declining Effective Tax Rates: Insight From Effective Tax Rate Reconciliations
+Are Declining Effective Tax Rates Indicative of Tax Avoidance?
+Insight from Effective Tax Rate Reconciliations

-Keywords: Effective tax rates, Book-tax differences, Multinational firms
+Keywords: Tax Avoidance, Effective tax rates, Book-tax differences, Multinational firms

 Suggested Citation: Suggested Citation